How to fix the blue screen of death error in Windows 10

 "Your PC ran into a problem and needs to restart.
 We’re just collecting some error info, and then we’ll restart for you."

-What are the most common blue screen error messages?
+Most common blue screen error messages

 A screenshot of the Windows Blue Screen of Death error